ansible/harbormaster/docs/rst/container_yml/reference.rst

 ======================== =============================================================================================================
 Directive                Definition
 ======================== =============================================================================================================
-type                     Specify secret type, the most common is generic. data                     The actual secrets which can specified as either a type of file or literal.
-A file type can point to a single
+file                     Specifies whether to pull the secret from a file.
+In the case where the file is a directory, all files in the
-                         file or directory of files.
-The name for each data entry is assumed to be the key label on the object.
+                         directory are turned into secrets based off of their file names. literal                  A secret that is the literal value specified within container.yml or a variable. name                     The name of the secret.
+This only applies to individual files and literals. data                     The actual secrets which can specified as either a type of file or literal.
+A file type can point to a single file or directory of files. type                     The type of the secret to create.
+See ``k8s`` documentation for valid types.
 ======================== =============================================================================================================